 Why USCIS Requires This Information

 U.S. Citizenship and Immigration Services (USCIS) wants details about your time spent outside the U.S. to determine if you’ve met the continuous residence and physical presence requirements for naturalization.
 Extensive time outside the United States raises a presumption that continuity of residence has been disrupted.
-Of course, USCIS can obtain this information on it’s own.
+Assume that USCIS can obtain this information on it’s own.
 So part of the exercise is a test in good moral character.

 What is Extensive Time Outside the United States?